sjdv1982/biohackathon-covid/documentation/Interaction_data_protein.md

 !! that structure has an additional peptide in N-ter, that forms an artificial beta-strand.

+DOI:  10.1002/pro.3150
+F73G => less binding.
+Impairs dimerisation?

+### nsp9 of HCoV-229E
+C69A => dimerisation, but no RNA binding

 ### Experimental details
 ```To determine whether this surface contributes to the ssDNA binding activity of PEDV nsp9, we introduced individual substitutions of positively charged residues, and their effects on ssDNA binding were assessed by EMSA and MST assays.
 In this study, residues Lys10, Arg68, Lys69, and Arg106 were mutated to alanine because of their highly positively charged potential and their exposure on the surface of the nsp9 structure.
 One aromatic amino acid, Tyr82, was also mutated```